 Our Hotel in the Perfect Downtown Sarasota Location: Aloft Sarasota

 We were glad we booked the Aloft Sarasota.
-Its location downtown meant we were able to park our car and walk to various places we wanted to visit.
+Its location downtown allowed us to park our car and walk to various places we wanted to visit.
 Which was great because we were there for two nights and three days.

-They were being great about COVID-19 safety too.
-They plexiglass at the checkin desk and hand sanitizer in several spots throughout public places.
-There were also signs around the hotel enforcing mask-wearing.
-We book our Marriott hotel stays with our Marriott Bonvoy credit card rewards, which allows us to stay for free.
+We book all of our Marriott hotel stays with our Marriott Bonvoy credit card rewards, which allow us to stay for free.
 (Yes, for FREE using points!
-That credit card is absolutely one of our favorite things in life.)
+That credit card is absolutely one of our favorite travel resources in life.)

 It was a little cold to swim in January, when we visited so we didn't bring swimsuits.
 But the Aloft Sarasota also has a rooftop pool and hot tub – two nice perks hotel guests can enjoy.

 Conclusion of Top-Rated Things to Do in Sarasota

 You'll love taking in the sights, sounds, and tastes of this gorgeous Gulf Coast city in south Florida.
 Whether you stay for the weekend or extend to a week, there's no shortage of amazing things to do in Sarasota.

 - Where to Eat in Downtown Tampa: 3 Cool Places Adults Shouldn’t Miss

 - Florida Keys in 2 Days: Key Largo, Island Nearest to Miami and Fort Lauderdale